paulmikulskis/redditat/apps/cog/README.md

 `schedule.json` gets read upon boot and whatever gets defined here gets scheduled!
 One of the more powerful features of Cog is the ability to chain Workflows, which you can find mode detail for later on.

 # Development Example

+> ⚠️ this example is old, and needs to be updated.
+General concepts are okay but this specific example needs an update

 ## Dutchie API Information